 Note, however, that training time is not included in the reported times for HM (4800).
-For problems with the size smaller than 25, DPS/25 is identical to TSP-ep-all.
+For problems with a size smaller than 25, DPS/25 is identical to TSP-ep-all.
 Gaps are calculated in comparison with the results of TSP-ep-all as $\dfrac{(z - \bar{z})}{\bar{z}}\times 100$, where $z$ and $\bar{z}$ are the costs of each algorithm and TSP-ep-all respectively.
-For HGA-TAC and HGA-TAC$^+$, the gaps are calculated based on the mean values.
-Negative values for gap indicate that the algorithm is outperforming TSP-ep-all.
+For HGA-TAC and HGA-TAC$^+$, the gaps are calculated based on the average values.
+Negative values for the gap indicate that the algorithm is outperforming TSP-ep-all.
 Among the algorithms, HGA-TAC$^+$(Best) appears to perform the best on all instance sizes in both datasets.
-Compared to TSP-ep-all, HGA-TAC$^+$(Mean) shows better results in four of six cases, and is slightly better overall.
-With instances of size 20, all of our algorithms outperform all other methods.
+Compared to TSP-ep-all, HGA-TAC$^+$(Avg.) shows better results in four of six cases and is slightly better overall.
+With instances of size 20, all of our algorithms outperform all other methods, \bluenote{in terms of solution quality}.
 For larger sizes, however, the algorithms are in competition with one another over different cases.